amplitude/amplitude-docs/content/collections/event-segmentation/en/event-segmentation-custom-formulas.md

 * `Tutorial` and `TUTORIAL` (the matching is case sensitive)
 * `1` and `1.0` (non-matching characters)

-The order in which you are grouping properties by matters as well.
-Both events must have the *grouped by* values in the same order; otherwise, you will see a warning that events have no matching group by values.
+The order in which you group properties matters as well.
+Both events must have the *grouped by* values in the same order; otherwise, Amplitude displays a warning that events have no matching group by values.

 ![custom_formulas_group_by_error.png](/docs/output/img/event-segmentation/custom-formulas-group-by-error-png.png)

 You can also use custom formulas to uncover how many more times users in one cohort trigger a particular event than do users in another cohort.

 To compare a metric between two different cohorts or user segments, add the number of the segment to the letter designating the event: `UNIQUES(A1)/UNIQUES(A2)`.
-This will display a ratio of the performance of your cohorts on the same event as a single plotted line on your graph.
+This displays a ratio of the performance of your cohorts on the same event as a single plotted line on your graph.

 ![custom_forumlas_2.png](/docs/output/img/event-segmentation/custom-forumlas-2-png.png)